 The New Zealand dollar is relatively high, so investors often buy the New Zealand dollar and fund it in a low-yielding currency such as the Japanese yen or the Swiss franc.
 Evidence of this was evident during the financial crisis when the New Zealand dollar fell nearly 50% against the Japanese yen during the Great Depression.
-As volatility rose, investors canceled these deals and the New Zealand dollar was one of the higher yielding currencies that declined in 2008 and 2009.
+As volatility rose, investors canceled these deals and the New Zealand dollar was one of the higher-yielding currencies that declined in 2008 and 2009.

 Other factors affecting the New Zealand dollar are dairy prices and tourism figures.
 New Zealand is the world’s largest source of whole milk which means that if milk prices rise, it is likely to support the New Zealand economy and then support the currency.
 The tourism sector is a key sector of the New Zealand economy.
 When numbers grow, the economy figures grow and the country’s currency rises.

 New Zealand’s economy is indirectly linked to its Chinese counterpart.
-New Zealand is the largest exporter of powdered milk to China.
+New Zealand is the largest exporter of powdered milk in China.
 In the event of any recession in China, demand will drop, leading to a decline in the price of milk and the New Zealand dollar as well.

 Overall, the New Zealand dollar against the US dollar tends to have a positive correlation with the Australian dollar against the US dollar.